Jaseci-Labs/jaseci/docs/docs/docs/getting_started/writing_first_app/buidling_graph.md

 description: Building the Shop Graph with Product and Features.
 ---

-Welcome to this tutorial, where we will guide you through the creation of a simple inventory management system for a shop.
+Welcome to Jaseci First App tutorial, where we will guide you through the creation of a simple inventory management system for a shop.
 Throughout this tutorial, we will utilize the Jac language, along with the Jaseci server and Jaseci studio.
 To begin, let's take the first step in our Jac program by constructing an initial version graph for the shop.

 ### Nodes